Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- Garoppolo threw multiple touchdown passes against the Packers twice over those outings.
+- Garoppolo threw multiple touchdown passes in two of those matchups against the Packers.

 - Note: Garoppolo's stats vs. Packers date back to 2016.

-- The 236.5 passing yards the Packers give up per game makes them the NFL's 13th-ranked pass defense this season.
+- This week Garoppolo will face the NFL's 13th-ranked pass defense (236.5 yards allowed per game).

-- The Packers have given up 31 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.
+- The Packers have allowed 31 touchdowns through the air (1.8 per game).
+They are 26th in the NFL in that category.

 Recent Performances